shawntabrizi/substrate-contracts-workshop/0/deploying-your-contract.md

 Open the specially designed **Contracts** section of the UI.

 In the **Code** section, select a _deployment account_ with some account balance like Alice.
-In _compiled contract WASM_, select the `flipper-pruned.wasm` file we generated.
+In _compiled contract WASM_, select the `flipper.wasm` file we generated.
 For the _contract ABI_, select the JSON file.
 Finally, set the _maximum gas allowed_ to `500,000` units.

 ![Contracts code page for deploying Flipper](./assets/flipper-code-page.png)